-To estimate the effects of programs and policies on outcomes, we employ statistical procedures researchers have developed to facilitate systematic reviews of evaluation evidence.
-This set of procedures is called "meta-analysis."
-A meta-analysis-sometimes referred to as a "study of studies"-produces a weight-of-the-evidence summary of a collection of individual program evaluations (or studies of the longitudinal relationships between outcomes) on a given topic.
-The general idea is to 1) define a topic of interest (e.g., do drug courts lower crime?
-Does child abuse and neglect reduce the probability of high school graduation?), 2) gather all of the credible evaluations that have been done on the topic, and 3) use meta-analysis to draw an overall conclusion about the average effectiveness of a program to achieve a specific outcome or the relationship between one outcome and another.
+We conduct systematic reviews and meta-analyses to estimate the effects of programs and policies on outcomes.
+A meta-analysis-sometimes called a "study of studies"-summarizes a collection of individual evaluations on a given topic.
+The general procedure is to 1) define a topic of interest (e.g., do drug courts lower crime?), 2) gather credible evaluations on the topic, and 3) use meta-analysis to summarize the entire literature.

-A meta-analysis is only as good as the selection and coding criteria used to conduct the study.6 The following are the key criteria we implement when conducting a meta-analysis.
+A meta-analysis is only as good as the search, inclusion, and coding criteria used to conduct the study.
+The following are the key criteria we implement when conducting a meta-analysis.